rl-lang-grounding/rl-lang-ground/README.md

 ## 4) Sample depiction of trained agent
 Natural language instruction is: "There are multiple green apple.
 Go to larger one."

-First gif shows the agent's trajectory as it navigates to the small green apple.
+First gif shows the agent's trajectory as it navigates to the large green apple.
 Second gif shows the egocentric view as observed by the agent at every step in its trajectory.

 ![1](https://github.com/rl-lang-grounding/rl-lang-ground/raw/master/gifs/There_are_multiple_green_Apple_Go_to_larger_oneimage_13.gif)